ppryanichek/100-days-of-code/log.md

 Next I will continue to delve into PostgreSQL, but in parallel to Java.

+### Day 58: December 12, Thursday

+Started learning Spring Framework, I decided to start with the basics first

+I figured it would take quite a long time.....

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)